section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 Penetration testing is the practice of analyzing websites, systems, applications, and networks to find vulnerabilities an attacker might exploit.

 These vulnerabilities could be because of various reasons.
 Let us check out a few of them:
 + **The design and implementation of the WP website**.
 A poorly designed and implemented website is open to these security issues, brute force attacks, denial of service (DoS) attacks, theft of sensitive data, and malware-related hacks.
 + **Poor system configuration**.
 System configuration is like the heart and soul of your WP site.
 A poor system configuration increases the chances of attacks.
-Also, make sure that WordPress core, themes and plugins are updated.
+Also, make sure that WordPress core, themes, and plugins are updated.
 + **Unsecure network**.
 Using networks from untrusted sources is dangerous.
 There are high chances of a WP site attack when connected to an unsecured network.
 + **System complexity**.
 The more complex the architecture of the WP website or system is, the higher the chances of being attacked.